Interferometric measurement of interhyperfine scattering lengths in $^{87}$Rb: Introduction

 \section{Introduction}

 Since the advent of Bose-Einstein condensation (BEC) in ultracold quantum gases, experimental access to the spin degrees of freedom and resulting spin-dependent interactions have expanded greatly.
 The pioneering $^{87}$Rb, $^{23}$Na and $^7$Li experiments \cite{95Cornell,95Ketterle,95Bradley} used magnetic trapping that restricted their studies to scalar BECs in {low field seeking} Zeeman sublevels.
-By introducing optical trapping techniques \cite{98Ketterle,01Chapman}, the spin degree of freedom became accessible, enabling the study of spin-mixing dynamics \cite{04Chapman,04Sengstock,05Chapman,12Dalibard}, spontaneous magnetic symmetry breaking \cite{06Stamper-Kurn,10Stamper-Kurn,13Arlt}, domain formation \cite{98Ketterle,06Stamper-Kurn,14Spielman} and exotic topological spin excitations \cite{12Yong-il,14Hall}.
+By introducing optical trapping techniques \cite{98Ketterle,01Chapman}, the spin degree of freedom became accessible.
+This enabled the study of spin-mixing dynamics \cite{04Chapman,04Sengstock,05Chapman,12Dalibard}, spontaneous magnetic symmetry breaking \cite{06Stamper-Kurn,10Stamper-Kurn,13Arlt}, domain formation \cite{98Ketterle,06Stamper-Kurn,14Spielman} and exotic topological spin excitations \cite{12Yong-il,14Hall} in spinor Bose-Einstein condensates (SBEC).

-These rich dynamics arise from the interplay between superfluidity and magnetism, which for a single, spin-$f$ species and s-wave binary contact interactions are described by $f+1$ parameters, the \textit{intra-hyperfine} scattering lengths.
-In the case of $^{87}$Rb, these have been separately determined for the $f=1$ and $f=2$ ground-state manifolds \cite{02Verhaar, 05Chapman, 06Bloch}. \textit{Inter-hyperfine} interactions are less well studied, but nonetheless play an important role in determining the miscibility of multiple BEC species \cite{08Wieman, 08Inguscio, 11Cornish}, and have been used to produce spin-squeezing with its attendant entanglement, and Bell-type correlations \cite{14Oberthaler,15Oberthaler,16Treutlein, 18Treutlein,18Klempt}.
+These rich dynamics arise from the interplay between superfluidity and magnetism, which for a single, spin-$f$ species and s-wave binary contact interactions are described by $f+1$ parameters, the \textit{intrahyperfine} scattering lengths.
+In the case of $^{87}$Rb, these have been separately determined for the $f=1$ and $f=2$ ground-state manifolds \cite{02Verhaar, 05Chapman, 06Bloch}. \textit{Interhyperfine} interactions are less well studied, but nonetheless play an important role in determining the miscibility of multiple BEC species \cite{08Wieman, 08Inguscio, 11Cornish}, and have been used to produce spin-squeezing with its attendant entanglement, and Bell-type correlations \cite{14Oberthaler,15Oberthaler,16Treutlein, 18Treutlein,18Klempt}.
 For $^{87}$Rb, the full set of inter-hyperfine spin interaction parameters has recently been measured \cite{18Hirano} with intriguing results.
 The current best values indicate that in an equal $f=1$, $f=2$ ground-state mixture, the $f=1$ component manifests a polar ground state at zero magnetic field \cite{18Saito} even though the $f=1$ component alone is ferromagnetic \cite{04Chapman}.